How to experimentally evaluate the adiabatic condition for quantum annealing: Our method for evaluating the adiabatic condition

-It is notable that we set $\hbar = 1$ throughout this paper.
-Here, we assume that the transition frequency between the ground state and $m$-th excited state is close to the frequency of the external driving field.
-Then, we set $s$ as the ratio between $|E_{m}-E_{0}|$ and $\omega$ as follows.
+Note that we set $\hbar = 1$ throughout this paper.
+Here, we assume that the transition frequency between the ground state and the $m$-th excited state is close to the frequency of the external driving field.
+Then, we set $r$ as the ratio between $|E_{m}-E_{0}|$ and $\omega$ as follows:

 where $E_{0}$ denotes the energy of the ground state.
-The second term in \eqref{transformed_hamil0} becomes
+The second term in Eq.~\eqref{transformed_hamil0} becomes

-Here, we are going to apply the rotating wave approximation \cite{Zeuch_2020_aop}.
-The coefficient of $\ket{i}\bra{j}$ in the Eq.~\eqref{eq:inthamil_coeff} includes an oscillatory component
+Here, we adopt the rotating wave approximation (RWA)~\cite{Zeuch_2020_aop}.
+The coefficient $\ket{i}\bra{j}$ in Eq.~\eqref{eq:inthamil_coeff} includes an oscillatory component: